michaeldiazh/thoughtly-ticket-booking/README.md

 We use **Zod** (v3.22.4) for type-safe request validation on all API inputs.
 This approach provides several benefits:

-- **Type Safety**: Zod schemas generate TypeScript types, ensuring compile-time type checking and runtime validation match
+- **Type Safety**: Zod schemas generate TypeScript types using `z.infer<typeof Schema>`, ensuring compile-time type checking and runtime validation match
 - **Declarative Validation**: Validation rules are defined in a single schema, making them easy to read, maintain, and test
-- **Rich Error Messages**: Zod provides detailed validation errors that we convert to `InvalidQueryParameterError` with field-level issue details
+- **Rich Error Messages**: Zod provides detailed validation errors that we convert to `InvalidQueryParameterError` or `InvalidRequestError` with field-level issue details
 - **Schema Reusability**: Validation schemas are defined in DTOs alongside their TypeScript types, keeping validation logic close to the data structures
 - **Flexible Input Handling**: Our `stringifyQueryParams` utility normalizes Express query parameters (arrays, strings, numbers, booleans) before validation, supporting both comma-separated values (`?tierCodes=GA,VIP`) and multiple query params (`?tierCodes=GA&tierCodes=VIP`)
+- **Data Preprocessing**: Zod's `z.preprocess()` allows us to transform data before validation (e.g., parsing JSON strings from MySQL `JSON_OBJECT` results, converting string prices to numbers)

 The validation layer is abstracted through a `Validator<T>` interface and `createZodValidator` factory, allowing for easy extension to other validation libraries if needed in the future.